Pratfall effect: Explanation

 Aronson explained the results of this experiment and the pratfall effect as due to increased sympathy with successful individuals after they make a mistake.
 Later work has suggested that the pratfall effect is explained by self-comparison between blunderers and observers in addition to the observer's desire for accurate self-evaluations.
 The derogation toward an average actor appears after the actor commits the pratfall since humor allows the individuals to comfortably rate attractiveness more congruently with immediately felt (negative) emotions.
 These emotions vary based on the ability of the observer, with the average participant feeling the most discomfort due to the participant's similarity to the mediocre performer, and the performer's mistake.
 As a result of threatened self-esteem (in the observer), the perceived average individual's attractiveness is rated lower.
 The perceived able individual is rated higher after the pratfall since the able individual appears more relatable and therefore approachable and likeable.

 An alternative explanation is that the pratfall effect is due to increased attention to the target individuals, which in turn results in better realization of their appropriateness and/or inappropriateness given the evaluation criteria.

 Examples

-The pratfall effect is notably attributed to John F. Kennedy in the aftermath of the Bay of the Pigs Invasion and to Apple Maps' initial failure.
+The pratfall effect is notably attributed to John F. Kennedy in the aftermath of the Bay of Pigs Invasion and to Apple Maps' initial failure.